I’m Sherry Heyl.

 I graduated from Florida State University with two Bachelor degrees: Business Marketing and Creative Writing.
 I believe stories and essays can change the world.
 I write for business, political, and social publications as well as post my thoughts, ideas, and observations on this blog.

 I have been working on a fictional novel for 10 years.
 I am part of writing communities and have started working on short stories and poetry.
-I will be documenting more of my experience as an aspiring fiction writer on this blog.

 I am a Business Coach